Get ready for a rich, tender Cherry Ricotta Pound Cake baked in a 9x5 loaf pan and topped with a Cherry Cream Cheese icing!

 Cherry Cream Cheese Icing

 - Whisk the soft, microwaved cream cheese, cherry juice, milk and vanilla bean paste together until homogenous.
 At first, the mixture will have a difficult time coming together!
-Keep whisking vigorously until the mixture is smooth before moving on.
+Keep whisking vigorously until the mixture is smooth before moving on.3 tablespoon Cream Cheese, 1 tablespoon Whole Milk, 2 tablespoon Cherry Juice, 1 teaspoon Vanilla Bean Paste

 - Add sifted powdered sugar and whisk until smooth.
-If you would like to thicken your icing, add another few tablespoons of powdered sugar – alternatively, if you prefer an even thinner icing, you could add some additional cherry juice!
+If you would like to thicken your icing, add another few tablespoons of powdered sugar - alternatively, if you prefer an even thinner icing, you could add some additional cherry juice!1 ½ Cup Powdered Sugar

 - Pour the cherry cream cheese icing on top of the pound cake and enjoy!